saidatsanni/MultifactorEPM/README.md

 The **`Codes`** folder contains the contains scripts used to construct main result tables.

 - **`VarSelection.R`**

-  Contains the R codes for the variable selection results.
+  Script for the variable selection analysis.

 - **`Insample_prediction_main.R`**

-  Contains the R codes for the in-sample prediction of one-quarter ahead returns using the full, first-half, or second-half samples.
+  In-sample predictive regressions for one-quarter-ahead returns using the full sample, first-half sample, and second-half sample.

 - **`Insample_prediction_qeret4`**

-  Contains the R codes for the in-sample prediction of four-quarter ahead returns.
+  In-sample predictive regressions for four-quarter-ahead returns.

 - **`Insample_prediction_inter.R`**

-  Contains the R codes for the in-sample prediction for G7 countries using the US forecasting variables.
+  In-sample predictive regressions for G7 country returns using U.S. forecasting variables.

 - **`OOS_Compare.R`**

-  Contains the R codes for the out-of-sample tests - HLN, ENC-NEW, and MSEF.
+  Out-of-sample forecast evaluation using the HLN, ENC-NEW, and MSE-F tests.

 - **`Nonlinear_ML_Models.R`**

-  Contains the R codes for the out-of-sample analysis using non-linear and machine learning models.
+  Out-of-sample prediction using non-linear and machine learning models.

 - **`MIDAS_VarianceModel.R`**

-  Contains the R codes for MIDAS variance generation using daily returns, and the in-sample prediction with the MIDAS variance only.
+  MIDAS variance construction from daily returns and in-sample prediction using MIDAS variance only.

 - **`MIDAS_MultifactorModel.R`**

-Contains the R codes for MIDAS variance generation using daily returns, and the in-sample prediction with MIDAS variance, LPE, and INFL.
+  MIDAS variance construction from daily returns and in-sample prediction using MIDAS variance, LPE, and INFL.

 - **`MIDAS_Model_GD.R`**

-Contains the R codes for MIDAS variance generation using daily returns, the in-sample prediction with LPE, INFL and Dummy for the Great Depression Period.
+  MIDAS variance construction from daily returns and in-sample prediction using LPE, INFL, and a Great Depression dummy.